 - You can use frozen raspberries, but they need to be defrosted first and drained of extra moisture.

-- To switch it up you can use cinnamon flavored graham crackers.
+- To switch it up you can use cinnamon flavored graham crackers for a twist.

 Nutrition